 When we were studying MessageMegaMall.h, we have noticed the uncertain target method, markMessagesAsViewed:.
 We could even say for sure it was what we were looking for without any test.
 Of course, the result from LLDB proved our conclusion directly.

-Notice tweakthe whitelist in section 8.4 consists of only one single email address, it’s edasaAs an exercise, it’s your turn to, tweakuseful
+Notice: In order to simplify the tweak, the whitelist in section 8.4 consists of only one single email address, and it’s presented as a UIAlertView.
+As an exercise, it’s your turn to extend it with more addresses and use a UITableView to present it, make this tweak more useful.

 8.4 Tweak writing